KanzaFatima/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/1nkeI1y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-These are the threats and we can see as jane is making changes and adding comments, we can see them.
+These are the threats and as jane is making changes and adding comments, we can see them.
 So the system administrator is responsible for the mobile banking and jane will coordinate with them to bring the mobile banking back online.
 </p>
 <br />